 Because con-artists and scammers are not concerned with behaving ethically or legally, here are some points to be aware that might help avoid you being scammed:

 If you think you have been scammed:

-- Email Career Services so we can review the position/employer.
+- Email Career Development so we can review the position/employer.

 - If you did send money to a fraudulent employer, contact your bank or credit card company immediately to hold/close your accounts and dispute the charges.

 - If the incident occurred completely over the internet, you should file an incident report with the FTC or call 1-877-FTC-HELP (1-877-382-4357).

 Thank you to the Career Center at the University of Northern Iowa for allowing portions of their site to be reprinted.